-- Implementation of the FPB Amendment Act 11 of 2019 which has significantly expanded the mandate of the FPB from a traditional classification authority to an Online content regulator whose future objective is to protect the citizens and children against online harmful and prohibited content. - future Online Content regulator in view of the rapidly changing technological development.
+- Implementation of the FPB Amendment Act 11 of 2019 which has significantly expanded the mandate of the FPB from a traditional classification authority to an Online content regulator whose future objective is to protect the citizens and children against online harmful and prohibited content. - Transformation of the FPB as the future Online Content regulator in view of the rapidly changing technological development.
 The transformation of the FPB as the future Online Content regulator is set to locate and transform the FPB within the context of the changing regulatory landscape by clearly outlining what the FPB should regulate and the model of its regulation.